helenamin/DEB-TV-MAZE/README.md

 <ul>
 <li>Renaming - renaming certain column headers to avoid confusion</li>
 <li>Data type casting - date string to date type, IDs into integers</li>
-<li>Unions - Joins on multiple tables for the staging and serving tables</li>
+<li>Joins - Joins on multiple tables for the staging and serving tables</li>
 <li>Aggregation function - avg() for ratings, rank() for ratings, count() number of shows</li>
 <li>Data Cleaning - Nested replace() for Genres and Days </li>
 <li>Filtering - where claused used to get show types with best rating.</li>